vinodjanardhanan/Equil.jl/docs/src/index.md

 julia>p = 1e5
 julia>gasphase_in, moles_all, eq_molefracs  = equilibrate(T,p, thermo_obj, mole_fracs, gasphase)
 ```
-Instead of passing the species list and the mole fractions separately, you may pass a Dictionary of species names and the molefractions a described below
+Instead of passing the species list and the mole fractions separately, you may pass a Dictionary of species names and the molefractions a described below.

 ```julia
 julia>using IdealGas